 “What-ho Jeeves,” I called cheerily

 “Indeed, sir.
-Mrs Travers has just telephoned to remind you about the Boy Scouts’ party tomorrow.”
+Mrs Gregson has just telephoned to remind you about the Boy Scouts’ party tomorrow.”

 This was a disaster of the first water.
 Jeeves’ reference was to my aunt Agatha, as fearsome a relative as can be found in a month of Sundays, or a week of Thursdays for that matter.
 Some time in the dim and distant she had cornered me in her lair and bullied me into agreeing to give away the cups to a troupe of the vilest of vile Boy Scouts in, of all places, Maidenhead.
 Add to that her attempts to lure me into matrimony with her even viler secretary, Georgina Fflockington-Psmith, and you will see how the flaming fires of hell appeared balmy by comparison.
 I leaped out of bed.